Americans and Canadians in Chile: Contributions

 Americo-Chileans played a role in international diplomacy between the two countries (see United States-Chile relations).
 The relationship turned tense during the Salvador Allende era (1970–73), in which the American CIA-backed bloody coup replaced him with general Augusto Pinochet to head a right-wing military regime (1973–89).

 Also the American Chilean community were instrumental in reformation of the economy of Chile since the Chicago Boys experiment in American business schools from the late 1950s to early 1990s known as El Milagro Económico (the economic miracle) or Miracle of Chile.

-Historically, some Chilean immigrants to the United States (see Chilean American) originated from the Central Valley of Chile from the San Antonio, Chile and Los Angeles, Chile areas, usually to California during the gold rush era (1846–54).
+Historically, some Chilean immigrants to the United States (see Chilean Americans) originated from the Central Valley of Chile from the San Antonio, Chile and Los Angeles, Chile areas, usually to California during the gold rush era (1846–54).
 Many Chileans prospered there and some were established enough to return home with their new wealth.

 On August 16, 1906 a major earthquake struck Valparaíso with great devastation and thousands of deaths.
 Chilean doctor Carlos Van Buren, of American descent, was involved in medical care of earthquake victims.
 He later established a modern hospital Carlos Van Buren Hospital in 1912.
 American and European medical staffers improved medical care in Chile.

 Military experts from the United States and Great Britain when the British Empire peaked in the turn of the 20th century, and pre-1914 Prussia (now Germany) developed and modernized the Chilean armed forces (the army, national police, navy and air force).

 Demography

 Today, American culture is a dominant force in Chilean society, and an increase of North American tourists from the United States and Canada in the 1990s and 2000s attracted to the world-renowned scenery and increasing economic opportunity in Chile.

-Most recently a new addition to the list of notable Chilean Canadian is Mr Mauricio Rodriguez.